Benex254/FastAnime/README.md

 </p>

 ## Supporting the Project
+More pr's less issues 🙃

-Show your support by starring our GitHub repository or [buying us a coffee](https://ko-fi.com/benex254).
+Show your support by starring the GitHub repository or [buying me a coffee](https://ko-fi.com/benex254).